Physical Quantities in Physics

 8. Electric Charge: Measured in coulombs $(C)$, it describes the electrical property of particles like electrons and protons.

-See also What is the unit of measurement for light in photography?
+See also Which symbol and unit of measurement are used for voltage?

 Physical quantities list